zzxwill/odps/intl.en-US/User Guide/Definition/The glossary of Maxcompute.md

 -   Console

     MaxCompute Console is a client tool running under Windows/Linux.
 It can submit commands to complete project management, DDL, DML and other operations through Console.
-For tool installation and common parameters, See the [Client](../../../../reseller.en-US/Tools and Downloads/Client.md#)for tool installations and common parameters.
+For tool installation and common parameters, See the [Client](../../../../reseller.en-US/Tools and Downloads/Client.md#) for tool installations and common parameters.

 ## D {#section_o1d_vxv_tdb .section}